 Grow Young Fast

 Without exercise we surrender our bodies to grow old at a brutal rate.
-With mild aerobic exercise we feel a bit better, but the physical aging process marches on as before.
+With mild aerobic exercise we feel a bit better, but the physical aging process marches on.
 However, with very short and vigorous anaerobic exercise like High Intensity Training (HIT), High Intensity Interval Training (HIIT), Tabata, and Crossfit, we can actually bring physical aging to a halt and even reverse it.
-Amazing!?
-Yes.
-New?
-No.

 Through the Paleolithic era, for millions of years, our very survival depended on short intense bursts of energy, whether hunting for a meal or sprinting and desperately climbing not to become one.
 In the good old days our unclad ancestors’ survival itself was training, mostly anaerobic high intensity training